23W-GBAC/Shutter101/Automation.md

 One of the problem that I encounter while rendering my Github page  is the slow loading of my pictures.
 Given all my pictures are large in size, which I should already expect to happen.
 I keep all my pictures as high quality as much as possible but in preserving these attributes each images are to be in large file size.
 I do post-processing in Adobe Lightroom one RAW image is ca 40mb in size after conversion to JPG it will size down to ca. 10-15mb which is stillhigh.
 I do not want to do again a compression in my Lightroom as I will locate each images  again in my Lightroom library.
 So I opted to do it in CLI instead, which makes it way more faster.
 In my photo gallery, my images does not need to be in 100% of their actual resolution  which is 6000x4000.
 I will resize each images to exactly 600x600 that will result to significantly lower in file size.

 My approach is to use the **direnv**.
 Why?
-My photo gallery contains  folder of the places I visited, each folder will only contains 10 photos maximum.
-It means that once I fulfill the 10 photos to each folder I will not add any more to it.
-Because of that I will only possibly open the folder once that is why I will use **direnv**.
+My photo gallery contains  folder of the places I visited, each folder will only contain 9 photos minimum.
+Then will add more as I want to but not often that's why it is better to use the **.envrc** because I will only open again the folder casually,  so  no need for constant checking whether the are new images added.

+The process of creating the script is as follows:

 1. I check if direnv is already pre-installed to my system.
 Which is not so I will intsall it first.
 I'm using Manjaro as my distro, I will provide a [link](https://direnv.net/docs/installation.html) for the other distro like Ubuntu.